markitx/dynamo-backup-to-s3/README.md

     -h, --help                       output usage information
     -V, --version                    output the version number
+    -b, --bucket <name>              S3 bucket to store backups -a, --acl <acl>                  The canned ACL to apply to the object.
+One of
+                                     - private
+                                     - public-read
+                                     - public-read-write
+                                     - authenticated-read
+                                     - aws-exec-read
+                                     - bucket-owner-read
+                                     - bucket-owner-full-control
-    -b, --bucket <name>              S3 bucket to store backups -s, --stop-on-failure            specify the reporter to use -r, --read-percentage <decimal>  specific the percentage of Dynamo read capacity to use while backing up. default .25 (25%)
+    -s, --stop-on-failure            specify the reporter to use -r, --read-percentage <decimal>  specific the percentage of Dynamo read capacity to use while backing up. default .25 (25%)
     -x, --excluded-tables <list>     exclude these tables from backup